 The seminar will focus on selected topics appropriate to the participants.
+May be repeated for credit with each change in title.

 PSYC401.
 Physiological Psychology.
 Prerequisite: PSYC201; BIOL101 recommended.

 Study of the physiological structures related to psychological functions with emphasis on the nervous, sensory, and glandular systems.